Exmor: STARVIS

 STARVIS is a series of sensors with the Exmor RS family.
 It features high pixel sensitivity, making it suitable for low light applications.
 Industrial versions are finding applications in ambient-light surveillance systems.
 Commercial versions are finding applications in prosumer webcams with 4K HDR support, based on single exposure.

 STARVIS 2

-From the second-generation STARVIS line (STARVIS 2), the IMX585 was announced on 29 June 2021, featuring a large image sensor format of f/1.2", making it suitable for low light photography.
+From the second-generation STARVIS line (STARVIS 2), the IMX585 was announced on 29 June 2021, featuring a large image sensor format of 1/1.2", making it suitable for low light photography.
 Sony designed the STARVIS 2 sensor family for AI face recognition in surveillance applications with difficult lighting conditions.
 The sensor's high dynamic range assists with this task.
 It became available in a Razer Inc. prosumer webcam in January 2023.
 Larger sensor form factors decrease depth of field, which is often desired for teleconferencing webcams.
 Sony claims near DSLR quality for some applications.

+Exmor T

+Sony introduced the Exmor T with the Xperia 1 V smartphone on 10 May 2023.

+LYTIA

+On 7 November 2022, Sony announced their LYTIA brand of CMOS image sensors for mobile devices.